SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Reuse/Reuse.md

 **Note.**
 These methods add semantic information to the configuration API.
 They state that they configure what to do when a class, `api` or `api-events` list item has been changed.
-This arguably communicates the customization API more clearly than just having the subwidgets accessible.
+This arguably communicates the customization API more clearly than just having the sub-widgets accessible.

 ### Changing the layout of a reused widget